Babysitting and overnight stays: When children or young people are in care

 When a child or young person is first placed with a caregiver, a ‘settling in’ period will be needed to allow the caregiver to get to know the child or young person’s personality, their strengths, needs and behaviours and to establish trust and security.
 Babysitting or an overnight stay is probably better left until infants and younger children have settled and feel secure with their new caregiver.
 Older children and young people may need less settling in time and be more able to quickly resume overnight stays with friends or whānau or family.

-Make sure that routines and contact with whānau or family and friends are noted in the child or young person’s Care Plan and discussed with the caregiver.
+Make sure that routines and contact with whānau or family and friends are noted in the child or young person’s All About Me plan and discussed with the caregiver.

 When a child or young person comes into care the social worker will need to talk to them about what this will mean to their usual contact arrangements and relationships.
 This is particularly important for young people who may feel angry and resentful if they think that their freedom and peer relationships are being curtailed.